4 Non Blondes

+4 Non Blondes is an American rock band formed in San Francisco in 1989.
+Their lineup comprises Linda Perry (guitars, vocals), Christa Hillhouse (bass), Dawn Richardson (drums) and Roger Rocha (guitar); founding members Shaunna Hall (guitar) and Wanda Day (drums) were previously in the band.

-4 Non Blondes is an American rock band from San Francisco, their debut album, Bigger, Better, Faster, More!, spent 59 weeks on the Billboard 200 and sold 1.5 million copies between 1992 and 1994.
-They hit the charts in 1993 with the release of the album's second single, "What's Up?"
+4 Non Blondes's debut album, Bigger, Better, Faster, More!
+(1992), spent 59 weeks on the US Billboard 200 and sold over six million copies worldwide.
+Its single "What's Up?" reached number 14 on the US Billboard Hot 100 and topped twelve international charts, becoming the band's signature song.

-Originally, the band was all-female, with vocalist and guitarist Linda Perry, bassist Christa Hillhouse, guitarist Shaunna Hall, and drummer Wanda Day.
-However, before their album was released, Dawn Richardson replaced Day on drums, and Roger Rocha replaced Hall on guitar.

 Perry left the band in 1994, and the remaining members disbanded shortly afterward.
-They reformed for a one-off gig in 2014, then again for shows in 2025.
+They reformed for a one-off gig in 2014, and announced a long-term reunion with new shows and music in 2025.

-Career
+History

 Formation

 Bassist Christa Hillhouse and guitarist Shaunna Hall had been roommates and met drummer Wanda Day when they joined a band she was playing in.
-When the three left that band, they started playing as a trio, but after seeing Perry sing at a solo performance, Hillhouse and Hall asked her to join as vocalist.
+When the three left that band, they started playing as a trio, but after seeing Linda Perry sing at a solo performance, Hillhouse and Hall asked her to join as vocalist.
 According to Perry, she and Hall were at Nightbreak, a San Francisco club, and when it was mentioned the trio was looking for a vocalist, Perry announced she was a singer, to which Hall replied, "I know".
 Their first rehearsal was supposed to be at 6:10 pm on October 17, 1989, but shortly after 5:00 pm the Loma Prieta earthquake hit the San Francisco area.

 The name of the band came from an experience the group had in the Bay Area with a blonde family.
 According to Christa Hillhouse, "Right next to us, there's a trash receptacle with a piece of pizza on top and the kid wanted to pick it up.
 The mom said, 'No, it's probably dirty, what with the pigeons and people.'
 And she stared right at us.
 We were Non Blondes."
 They said the experience became a symbol that they did not fit the California stereotype.
+They got their start in the San Francisco bar scene, especially lesbian bars, gaining a significant lesbian following.